mlcommons/hpc/cosmoflow/README.md

 https://portal.nersc.gov/project/dasrepo/cosmoflow-benchmark/

+### MLPerf HPC v1.0 preliminary dataset

+Preprocessed TFRecord files are available in a 1.7TB tarball named `cosmoUniverse_2019_05_4parE_tf_v2.tar`.
+It contains subfolders for train/val/test file splits.

+In this preparation, there are 524288 samples for training and 65536 samples for validation.
+The TFRecord files are written with gzip compression to reduce total storage size.

+### MLPerf HPC v0.7 dataset

-The latest pre-processed dataset in TFRecord format is in the `cosmoUniverse_2019_05_4parE_tf` folder, which contains training and validation subfolders.
-There are currently 262144 samples for training and 65536 samples for validation/testing.
+The pre-processed dataset in TFRecord format is in the `cosmoUniverse_2019_05_4parE_tf` folder, which contains training and validation subfolders.
+There are 262144 samples for training and 65536 samples for validation/testing.
 The combined size of the dataset is 5.1 TB.

 For getting started, there is also a small tarball (179MB) with 32 training samples and 32 validation samples, called `cosmoUniverse_2019_05_4parE_tf_small.tgz`.

-For the previous dataset which was used for the 2020 ECP Annual Meeting results, you can use the `cosmoUniverse_2019_02_4parE_dim128_cube_nT4.tar` tarball.
-This is a 2.2 TB tar file containing 1027 `TFRecord` files, each representing a simulated universe with 64 sub-volume samples.

 ## Running the benchmark